awslabs/Renate/doc/benchmarking/renate_benchmarks.rst

       - Description
       - Settings
     * - :py:class:`~renate.benchmark.scenarios.TimeIncrementalScenario`
-      - Used in combination only with Wild-Time datasets or CLEAR.
+      - Used in combination only with :py:class:`~renate.benchmark.datasets.base.TimeIncrementalDataModule`, e.g., Wild-Time datasets or CLEAR.
         Data is presented time step by time step and the model is evaluated on test data up to the current time step.
         This means that for the Wild-Time datasets, is a different scenario than in the original Wild-Time data paper.
+      - * :code:`num_tasks`: Number of data partitions.
+    * - :py:class:`~renate.benchmark.scenarios.DomainIncrementalScenario`
+      - Used in combination only with :py:class:`~renate.benchmark.datasets.base.DomainIncrementalDataModule`, e.g., DomainNet.
+        Data is presented domain by domain and the model is evaluated on test data up to the current domain.
       - * :code:`num_tasks`: Number of data partitions.
     * - :py:class:`~renate.benchmark.scenarios.ClassIncrementalScenario`
       - Creates data partitions by splitting the data according to class labels.